kukuu/digital-twin-v2/AI_LLM_integration.md

 - Data Pipeline:

-i.
-AWS Lambda (triggered by sensor data updates) to preprocess and feed data to the LLM.
+    - AWS Lambda (triggered by sensor data updates) to preprocess and feed data to the LLM.

-ii.
-Supabase Webhooks (to detect new meter readings/events).
+    - Supabase Webhooks (to detect new meter readings/events).

 - For Enhanced Digital Twin Features:

-i.
-Real-time Analytics:
+    - Real-time Analytics:

-a.
-TimescaleDB (time-series extension for Supabase) to optimize sensor data storage.
+    - TimescaleDB (time-series extension for Supabase) to optimize sensor data storage.

 - Predictive AI:

-i.
-PyTorch/TensorFlow (custom models for anomaly detection) + LangChain Agents (for action recommendations).
+    - PyTorch/TensorFlow (custom models for anomaly detection) + LangChain Agents (for action recommendations).

 ## Implementation Steps